 Admissions Requirements for Master's in Education Programs in Sacramento

-To be admitted to master's degree programs that are focused on education, applicants must have an undergraduate degree from an accredited college or university.
-Some of these programs may require a minimum GPA of 2.5, but there might not be any restrictions on the subject area of the applicant's undergraduate degree.
-When applying for admission, students may need to submit school transcripts, letters of recommendation, a current resume, a writing sample, and a personal statement.
+To be admitted to master's degree programs that are focused on education, applicants must have a bachelor's degree from an accredited college or university.
+Some of these programs may require a minimum GPA of 2.5, but there might not be any restrictions on the subject area of an applicant's undergraduate degree.
+When applying for admission, students may need to submit school transcripts, letters of recommendation, a current resume, a writing sample and a personal statement.
 In a few cases, applicants may need two years of teaching experience and the school might request an interview.

-There may be only a handful of schools in Sacramento, California, with education-related master's degree programs, but students can still pursue graduate degree programs that focus on areas such as special education, educational technology, and organizational learning.
+There may be only a handful of schools in Sacramento, California, with education-related master's degree programs, but students can still pursue graduate degree programs that focus on areas such as special education and organizational learning.
 Most of these programs are open to persons who have an undergraduate degree from an accredited college or university.